Maitland Hunting Club Ph: 02-4933-5124 (Call Wednesday afternoon or Sunday morning)

 Newcastle Hunting Club Ph: 02-4957-4631

-When applying for a licence you must post the following to the Firearms Registry -
+When applying for a licence you must have the following documentation ready to upload -

 A certificate showing you have completed an approved Firearms Licence Qualification Course, such as the SSAA Safe Shooting Course

 A copy of your current club membership card (or letter of permission) to show that you are a member of either a Target Shooting Club, a Hunting Club or a Collectors Club, depending on your “Genuine Reason” for applying for a Firearms Licence.

 NOTE: You cannot submit your application for a Firearms Licence to the Firearms Registry until you have passed an approved Firearms Licence Qualification course!